Small Dog Breeds (under 20lbs / 9kg)

 A working dog from Patterdale in Cumbria, like many terriers this little chap was bred for hunting foxes.

-Fragile looking and all the way from China, this dog tends to snore thanks to its short muzzle.
+Fragile looking and all the way from China, this small dog tends to snore thanks to its short muzzle.

 Small and short bodied but large in character, this breed is named after Pomerania in Germany.